HONORS 135 Ancient & Medieval History

 doubts about the appropriateness of your sources, please see the instructor

-For more help on primary sources from Corgan Library, click here or from the text website, click here.
+For more help on primary sources from Corgan Library, click here on citation, here, or from the text website, click here.

-Due as listed in the class shedule (25 points).
+2. Cite properly.
 This assignment will be evaluated both on the quality of references and the accuracy of bibliographic formatting.
+For more on citation and bliographic formatting, click here.
+For a sample bibliography page click here.

 format, after a cover page,